 In Jesus’ name, Amen

-The Lord’s prayer shows us that our prayers should be more than a list of things we want.
+Prayers for beginners should be more than a list of things we want.
+You can download this prayer Here.

-When we focus less on ourselves, our prayer life becomes rich and beautiful.
+When we focus less on ourselves, our prayer life becomes rich, beautiful, and powerful.

 When we pray we always hope that God will see eye to eye with us regarding our requests.
 We ask for specific outcomes, but God doesn’t always operate that way.